 The system is a free, web-based communication tool that helps organizations connect the individuals and families they serve to community resources, according to a news release from the health department.

-This program has made it easier for residents to find the proper resources.
-Instead of county officials just giving a resident a number to call, the program directly connects individuals with vital resources, said Kim Peterson, the health department’s director of community health, in the release.
+The program has made it easier for residents to find the proper resources.
+Instead of county officials just giving a resident a number to call, the program directly connects individuals with vital resources, Kim Peterson, the health department’s director of community health, said in the release.

-The county is proud of the growth the system has undergone, and they wish to thank the organizations involved.
-The system has allowed the county to positively impact the health and well-being of Kane County residents, said Michael Isaacson, the health department’s executive director, in the release.
+The system has allowed the county to positively impact the health and well-being of Kane County residents, Michael Isaacson, the health department’s executive director, said in the release.

 For more information, visit kanehealth.com/AOK/Pages/Initiatives-Pages/IRIS.aspx.